Electric Vehicles

 Your Rights With Electric Cars

 The Consumer Rights Act 2015 applies to electric cars exactly as it does to petrol and diesel.
-The car must be:
+The car must be of satisfactory quality (battery, motors, and charging must work properly), fit for purpose (usable as everyday transport), and as described (range, features, and battery health must match the claims made at sale).

-Battery degradation beyond what's reasonable for the car's age can be grounds for rejection, even if the car "works".
-A 3-year-old EV with 60% battery health isn't satisfactory quality.
+Battery degradation beyond what's reasonable for the car's age can be grounds for rejection even if the car technically "works."
+A 3-year-old EV with 60% battery health isn't satisfactory quality – the range has dropped so far below what a reasonable buyer would expect that the car no longer functions as fit everyday transport.

 Special Considerations for EVs